laserpointlabs/insightLM-LT/docs/SOFTWARE_DESCRIPTION_DOCUMENT.md

 If the user switches to a different Context, the chat thread changes with it because chat persistence is keyed to context id.
 If the user changes scope mode from Scoped to All, the system does not “forget” the context, but it expands what is considered in scope for subsequent requests.
 The user can reference specific items intentionally using mention and reference mechanisms rather than relying on implied memory, and the result remains a durable conversation history that can be replayed, reviewed, and used as part of the decision record.

+### 9.3 UC-03: Build a dashboard tile from a deterministic fixture (draft)

+A user wants a repeatable, refreshable output surface rather than a one-off chat answer.
+They create a dashboard and add a query that is intentionally grounded in a deterministic fixture document (for example, a known JSON or CSV file stored in the workbook).
+The query is written so the tile can be refreshed against the same underlying artifact, and the result is shown as a stable card/table/graph with explicit empty and error states.

+The key behavior is that the dashboard becomes a durable reporting surface.
+When the fixture changes (for example, a notebook workflow regenerates `results/summary.json`), the user can refresh the dashboard and see the updated output without re-authoring the question.
+If the tool pathway required for the query is unavailable, the dashboard should fail-soft with a clear "capability unavailable" state rather than producing silent nonsense.

 ### 9.4 UC-04: Enable Jupyter extension → execute a cell (draft)

 A user enables the Jupyter extension from the Extensions UI.
 Enabling an extension is not just a UI toggle.
 It is a capability gate that can start or stop an extension-managed MCP server.
 In the Jupyter case, enabling starts a local `python` subprocess (the `jupyter-server`) with `INSIGHTLM_DATA_DIR` set so the server can locate and operate on the user’s local workspace data.